-This list offers examples of concrete strategies aligned with this general inclusive teaching principle.
+This list offers examples of concrete strategies aligned with applying elements of equity-focused teaching (EfT).
 If you would like to submit your own example for consideration, please click here.

 - Answer the following 3 questions (in order) will assist you in establishing the learning objectives for each class activity).

 - What do I want my students to learn?
 (This ensures that a goal is conceived, providing an objective for the learning activity(ies) that will be decided upon next.)

 - What teaching and/or learning activity(ies) will I use?

 - How do I evaluate that the students have learned what I set out to teach?
 (This reinforces the objective you had in the mind, ensuring that the objective you set out to achieve has been reached.)